 Eliminating walls makes soccer safer but there are other aspects of Futsal which make it safer as well.
-Besides fewer broken bones and concussions (which too often occur in hockey-rink walled soccer), there are fewer high speed collisions because the field is shorter.
+Besides fewer broken bones and concussions (which too often occur in hockey-rink walled soccer), there are fewer high-speed collisions because the field is shorter.
 You don’t develop the same full head of steam running for the ball in Futsal and consequently have less of those related injuries.
-Finally, a game which emphasizes control under pressure versus kick and run inevitably leads to more heads-up play.
+Finally, a game which emphasizes control under pressure versus kick and runs inevitably leads to more heads-up play.
 In general, it is safer by virtue of the fewer injuries due to the nature of the arena and the game.

 Is this just an oddball fad?

 No. This is the way the world develops great players year-round.
-None of the successful major playing countries in the world including, Brazil, Italy, Germany, France, Holland, and Spain play indoor soccer in hockey rinks.
+None of the successful major playing countries in the world including, Brazil, Italy, Germany, France, Holland, and Spain plays indoor soccer in hockey rinks.
 Now that America is taking soccer seriously and wants to compete at the highest levels, Futsal is dominating the US indoor soccer scene.
 By playing Futsal, you will be joining the fastest growing indoor league.
 American has joined Taipei, New Zealand and Australia in a biannual Futsal competition called the Pacific Cup.
-Australian Futsal Association realise that development will only advance to the next level when our game advances to the same level as the rest of the world.
+Australian Futsal Association realises that development will only advance to the next level when our game advances to the same level as the rest of the world.
 Thus the many pathways offered by AFA for Futsal players in Australia.
 Before entering another ‘hockey rink’ style league or going to an outdoor Sixes Programme, ask yourself “How important is skills development to my players?”
 This is the question coaches are asking and the conclusion people seem to be drawing is that Futsal is the wave of the future.
 It is not a fad, it is the way the world plays and it is here to stay in Australia.

 Why the funny ball?